DoD-Platform-One/gitlab/chart/doc/installation/deployment.md

 Instructions for installing a development branch rather than a tagged release can be found in the [developer deploy documentation](../development/deploy.md).

-### GitLab Operator (experimental)

-WARNING:
-This functionality was Alpha and marked experimental.
-It is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210), and will be removed in the future.
-Do not use in production.

 ## Monitoring the Deployment

 This will output the list of resources installed once the deployment finishes which may take 5-10 minutes.